To put it simply, standards document the state of the art and contain generally accepted specifications for products, procedures and services.

 On principle, standards are “qualified recommendations” rather than laws.
 This means that they are applied on a voluntary basis, but compliance with them is highly advisable.

 In special cases, the Austrian legislator (at the national or regional level) can declare standards or parts of them to be binding by law or ordinance.
-In that case, compliance with those standards is mandatory.
+In that case (about 5% of all standards), compliance with those standards is mandatory.
 However, compliance with standards can also be agreed in contracts by business partners.

 Standards specifications are adopted by experts of the subject field concerned in a dialogue and consensus.
-The experts input their know-how, their interests and their experiences and, thus, define what is “standard”.
-Before it is published, each standard is submitted to a public inquiry in order to ensure its acceptance and its feasibility in practice.
-For further details, see principles of standardization .
+The experts from companies and organisations contribute their know-how, their interests and their experiences and, thus, define what is “standard” in committees.
+Before it is published, each standard is submitted to a public inquiry to ensure its acceptance and its feasibility in practice.
+For further details, see principles of standardisation.

-In many fields, standards complement legal provisions and support manufacturers and exporters/importers in complying with the legal framework.
-This applies particularly to European Standards (EN) – “ÖNORM EN” in Austria.
-Many of these are developed under a mandate of the European Commission so that manufacturers and importers can meet the essential requirements of European directives in practice and can be sure that their products may be placed on the market.
+Many of the European standards are developed under a mandate of the European Commission so that manufacturers and importers can meet the essential requirements of European directives in practice and can be sure that their products may be placed on the market within the EU or EWT and get CE marking (if applicable).

 Standards raise safety